AaronGarman/AaronGarman/README.md

 [Repository Link](https://github.com/AaronGarman/COP4656-Final-Project)

 * Final Project for FSU Mobile Programming course
-* User can deposit or withdraw money from their budget balance.
+* Users can deposit or withdraw money from their budget balance.
 This can be done manually or by SMS using a **broadcast receiver**
 * User account information, deposits, and withdrawals are stored in **Firebase Database**
 * My contributions: Activities with user interface, List View, Broadcast Receiver